JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 else ....

-The record pattern Box(RedBall rb) matches only if b is a Box at run time and its o component can be narrowed to RedBall; Box(BlueBall bb)matches only if itsocomponent can be narrowed toBlueBall`.
+Here the component of Box is declared to be of type Object, but instanceof can be used to try to match a Box with a RedBall component or a BlueBall component.
+The record pattern Box(RedBall rb) matches only if b is a Box at run time and its o component can be narrowed to RedBall; similarly, Box(BlueBall bb) matches only if its o component can be narrowed to BlueBall.

 In record patterns, primitive type patterns should work as smoothly as reference type patterns, allowing JsonNumber(int age) even if the corresponding record component is a numeric primitive type other than int.
-This will eliminate the need for verbose and potentially lossy casts after matching the pattern.
+This would eliminate the need for verbose and potentially lossy casts after matching the pattern.

 Primitive type patterns would be just as useful in instanceof as they are in switch.
-The purpose of instanceof is, broadly speaking, to test whether a value can be converted safely to a given type; this is why we always see instanceof and cast in close proximity.
+The purpose of instanceof is, broadly speaking, to test whether a value can be converted safely to a given type; this is why we always see instanceof and cast operations in close proximity.
 This test is critical for primitive types because of the potential loss of information that can occur when converting primitive values from one type to another.

-For example, converting an int value to a float is performed automatically by an assignment statement, even though it is potentially lossy (and the developer receives no warning of this):
+For example, converting an int value to a float is performed automatically by an assignment statement even though it is potentially lossy — and the developer receives no warning of this:

 int getPopulation() {...}